-Following the deaths of 12 South Florida nursing home residents in the aftermath of hurricane Irma last year, emergency preparedness for seniors has become a number one priority for the majority of all nursing homes and assisted living communities across Florida.
+Following the deaths of 12 South Florida nursing home residents in the aftermath of hurricane Irma in 2017, emergency preparedness for seniors was to become a number one priority for all nursing homes and assisted living communities across Florida.

-According to the most recent information from Florida’s Agency for Health Care Administration (AHCA), over 80 percent of all facilities in South Florida and over 85 percent of all facilities statewide are compliant with a new law regarding emergency preparedness for seniors that was enacted by Governor Rick Scott following the deaths of the 12 nursing home residents.
+However, according to Florida’s Agency for Health Care Administration (AHCA), nearly 60 percent of the state’s nursing homes have not installed equipment in line with a law regarding emergency preparedness for seniors that was enacted by then Governor Rick Scott in 2018 after the 12 nursing home resident deaths.

 To operate and manage a successful senior living community, the focus must be on all aspects of quality healthcare, including the safety and well-being of the residence during emergency situations.
-During hurricanes or other disasters, rest assured that all facilities operated by the Visiting Nurse Management Company (VNMC) are compliant with Governor Scott’s new regulations regarding emergency preparedness for seniors.
+During hurricanes or other disasters, rest assured that all facilities operated by the Visiting Nurse Management Company (VNMC) are compliant with all state and federal regulations regarding emergency preparedness for seniors.
 In fact, the VNMC has received letters commending its “steadfastness to the emergency generator movement” and “commitment to emergency preparedness excellence” from the Bureau of Emergency Services in several Florida counties.

 The VNMC takes hurricane preparedness very seriously and works diligently to ensure the facilities we manage are secure and safe places to live.
-This is important for both investors and residents alike, as complying with Governor Scott’s new law helps protect the residents, as well as the invested interests of all parties involved.
+This is important for both investors and residents alike, as complying with the laws helps protect the residents, as well as the invested interests of all parties involved.

 The Visiting Nurse Management Company can help your new or existing senior living community operate successfully and profitably.